-Retrospective meetings are good for team building as they give opportunity to share praise and feedb ack.
+Retrospective meetings are good for team building as they give the opportunity to share praise and feedback.
 Through discussing success stories, giving feedback and looking for solutions for the problems together will give a boost to team spirit and energy level.

 Pro tip: If you want to learn more about how to boost team spirit, read this blog post.

-Team development is important to ensure that your team continously over time.
-As a team leader you should have a goal to improve your team with every project that they do.
+Team development is important to ensure that your team continuously over time.
+As a team leader, you should have a goal to improve your team with every project that they do.
 A retrospective meeting is a powerful tool for achieving this.
-Learn more about continous improvement in this blog post.
+Learn more about continuous improvement in this blog post.